Live in the daylight, not the darkness

 Paul ends his letter with a poetic blessing for the people: “May the God of peace purify you from the inside out, and in every way—so that everything that makes you who you are, in spirit, soul, and body, will be kept safe and blame-free when our leader, Jesus the Messiah, comes.
 The one who has invited you is someone you can count on.
 He will do this for you” (5:23-24).
 Can you put Paul’s blessing in your own words, in a sentence or two?
 What exactly do you think he’s saying?

 LIFE APPLICATION.
 “Whatever happens, go ahead and thank God.
-Remember this: God is in control of your life because of Jesus the Messiah” (5:18).
+This is what God wants for you in your relationship with Jesus the Messiah” (5:18).
 Really?